+Strongly agree

+Slightly agree

-Strongly agree Slightly agree Neither agree nor disagree Slightly disagree Strongly disagree
+Neither agree nor disagree

+Slightly disagree

+Strongly disagree

-- 1. I find it hard to know what is true and what is false about coronavirus - 2.
-I am trying to avoid news about coronavirus - 3.
-The mainstream media is exaggerating the seriousness of coronavirus - 4.
+- 1. I find it hard to know what is true and what is false about Coronavirus - 2.
+I am trying to avoid news about Coronavirus - 3.
+The mainstream media is exaggerating the seriousness of Coronavirus - 4.
 This crisis is showing some positive sides of society (e.g. more local/community spirit, support for NHS) - 5.
-I am confused about what I should be doing in response to coronavirus - 6.
-I feel confident that I understand the statistics and data used to provide the number of coronavirus cases and deaths in the UK - 7.
-I would agree to be vaccinated against the coronavirus if there was a vaccine approved by the NHS available tomorrow - 8.
-On balance, I am comfortable that my child/children is/are back at school [ONLY SHOW TO PARENTS]
+I am confused about what I should be doing in response to Coronavirus - 6.
+I feel confident that I understand the statistics and data used to provide the number of Coronavirus cases and deaths in the UK - 7.
+I would agree to be vaccinated against the Coronavirus if there was a vaccine approved by the NHS available tomorrow - 8.
+On balance, I am happy that my child/children is/are still able to go to school

 Q13.
-In the LAST WEEK, how closely would you say you are following official advice on the following aspects of coronavirus?
+In the LAST WEEK, how closely would you say you are following official advice on the following aspects of Coronavirus?